Lawrence College Prefectorial Board 2017-18 Sworn in

 Participants of Young Ulama Leadership Programme 2017 visit LCGG

-A group of fifty participants of Young Ulama Leadership Programme 2017, from reputable institutions of religious education, accompanied by Maulana Jahangir Mahmood visited LCGG on May 12, 2017.
+A group of fifty participants of Young Ulema Leadership Programme 2017, belonging to different reputable religious educational institutions visited LCGG on May 12, 2017 in the leadership of Maulana Jahangir Mahmood.
 On their arrival, the guests were taken to the Principal’s office where they had a meeting with the Principal.
-The Principal formally welcomed them to Lawrence College.
-The guests were served with tea and refreshments.
-Following the meeting with the Principal, the group took a tour of the College.
+The guests were served with tea and refreshments whereafter the group took a tour of the college.

 An eminent Old Gallian Brigadier Jaffar passes away